meiyi1986/vuw-ecco/content/event/meeting20230208/index.md

   postcode: '6012'
   country: New Zealand

-summary: <a href="https://ecs.wgtn.ac.nz/Main/GradHengzheZhang">Hengzhe Zhang</a> will talk about genetic programming with bloat control.
+summary: <a href="https://ecs.wgtn.ac.nz/Main/GradHengzheZhang">Hengzhe Zhang</a> will talk about Bloat Control Techniques in GP (Past, Present and Future).
-abstract: '<a href="https://ecs.wgtn.ac.nz/Main/GradHengzheZhang">Hengzhe Zhang</a> will talk about genetic programming with bloat control.'
+abstract: '<a href="https://ecs.wgtn.ac.nz/Main/GradHengzheZhang">Hengzhe Zhang</a> will talk about Bloat Control Techniques in GP (Past, Present and Future).'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.